Gabriel-Castiglia/Gabriel-Castiglia/README.md

 - 👋 Hi, I’m @Gabriel-Castiglia
 - 👀 I’m mainly interested in Linux, and in the Python and C programming languages.
-- 🌱 I’m currently studying with the book 'Dead Simple Python: Idiomatic Python for the Impatient Programmer' by Jason C. McDonald.
 - 💻 I’m looking to collaborate on open-source projects related to Linux distribution maintenance and development in the future.
-- 📫 How to reach me: mathiascastiglia@gmail.com
+- 📫 How to reach me: gabriel.cstg@gmail.com
 - ⚡ Fun fact: I started using Linux out of curiosity about its history, development, great security, and the freedom it offers.
 Now, I can't imagine using anything else for my programming projects and daily life.

 <!---